visit-dav/visit/src/doc/cli_manual/functions.rst

 callbackName : AMBIGUOUS
     The name of a callback function.
-This name is a member of the tuple returnedby GetCallbackNames().
+This name is a member of the tuple returned by GetCallbackNames().

 return type : CLI_return_t
     The GetCallbackArgumentCount function returns the number of arguments